phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 Note that we call `choose_next_area` manually here because `allocate_frame` returns `None` as soon as `current_area` is `None`.
 So by calling `choose_next_area` we initialize it to the area with the minimal base address.

 ### Testing it
-Now we can test it in main.
-Therefor we need to [re-export] the `AreaFrameAllocator` in the `memory` module.
+In order to test it in main, we need to [re-export] the `AreaFrameAllocator` in the `memory` module.
 Then we can create a new allocator:

 [re-export]: https://doc.rust-lang.org/book/crates-and-modules.html#re-exporting-with-pub-use